saskasandholm/this-or-that-frame/VERCEL_DEPLOYMENT.md

    - Remember that wallet connection only works within the Farcaster client
    - The warning icon is expected when viewing directly on the web
-   - Test wallet functionality through the Warpcast Frame Validator
+   - Test wallet functionality through the Warpcast Frame Playground

 3. **Environment Variable Problems**
    - If the frame doesn't display correctly, check that all environment variables are set
-   - Ensure URLs are using the correct domain (frame-lovat.vercel.app)
+   - Ensure URLs are using the correct domain (frame-1epylemma-socialdaoai.vercel.app)

 ## Future Maintenance

 1. When updating the project, always test changes locally before deploying
-2. After deployment, validate frame functionality using the Warpcast Frame Validator
+2. After deployment, validate frame functionality using the Warpcast Frame Playground
 3. Keep the deployment script updated with the current production URL
 4. Monitor Vercel logs for any errors or performance issues